Outsourced SDR Services

 What gets outsourced

-The outsourcing line is intentionally narrow.
-Coseek handles account research, phone execution, live qualification, and the handoff.
+The outsourcing line is narrow on purpose.
+We own account research, phone execution, live qualification, and the handoff.
 Your team approves the ICP, gives feedback, and runs the sales process after the meeting.

 Define the meeting standard